Sydney D. Bailey

 Sydney Dawson Bailey (1 or 2 September 1916 – 26 November 1995) was an English author, pacifist, and expert on international affairs.
 He worked at and was head of the Quaker United Nations Office during the 1950s.
-He was a conscientious objector during World War II, spending several years in the Friends' Ambulance Unit.
+He was a conscientious objector during World War II, and spent several years in the Friends' Ambulance Unit.
 Bailey wrote 17 books and worked at the Carnegie Endowment for International Peace from 1958 to 1960 as a visiting scholar.
 He then left the endowment and was involved in various negotiations and advisory councils before his death in 1995.

 Biography

 Sydney Dawson Bailey was born on 1 or 2 September 1916, in Hull, England, to Frank Burgess Bailey, a grain broker, and Elsie (May) Bailey, a teacher.
 He attended Worksop College, and left at the age of 15 or 16 and worked in various careers, including: at a bank, in a factory, and in insurance.
 When World War II began, Bailey was a conscientious objector, as he had become a dedicated pacifist.
 He served for six years in the Friends' Ambulance Unit, stationed in Burma and China from 1940 to 1946.
 While with the unit, he was infected with schistosomiasis, which Bailey would deal with for much of his life.
 It partially paralyzed him, and he would later use a wheelchair.
 He formally became a member of the Quakers while in China, and, upon returning to England, he married Jennie Elena Brenda Friedrich (1923-2021) on 26 April 1945.
 They had a son and daughter.
 For several years after the war ended, Bailey worked as a bank teller and then briefly in insurance.
 He also helped people left homeless by The Blitz.
 Bailey also edited the National News-Letter of Stephen King-Hall.
 From 1948 to 1954, he served as secretary of the Hansard Society.